filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 - [ ] When to not use Pact
 - [ ] Best practices when writing contracts
 - [ ] Testing syntax vs semantics
+- [ ] Testing Protobufs
+- [ ] Link to python-pact library and examples

 ## Example Application Architecture (C4)